 F. The affirmative vote of a majority of the board of directors is necessary to approve any measure.
 One member may adjourn any meeting at which a quorum is not present.

-G. The board shall keep a proper written record of all of its proceedings, which shall be open to public inspection.
+G. The board shall keep a proper written record of all of the board's proceedings, which shall be open to public inspection.

 H. The accounts of the district are subject to annual and other audits as provided by law.

-I. Section 9-403 does not apply to a flood control district organized under this article and section 9-402 does not apply when the district is selling property to this state or a political subdivision.
-Before selling any property to this state or a political subdivision of this state, the flood control district shall obtain an appraisal of the fair market value of the property by a person who is certified pursuant to title 32, chapter 36.
-If any property sold by the district to this state or a political subdivision without complying with section 9-402 is subsequently sold by this state or political subdivision as undeveloped property for a price exceeding the original sale price, the district shall be paid the difference between the original price and the subsequent sale price.
-For the purposes of this subsection, "political subdivision" means any incorporated city or town, county, school district, fire district, charter school, community college or university.
+I. Section 9-403 does not apply to a flood control district organized under this article and section 9-402 does not apply when the district is selling property to this state, a political subdivision, any special district with taxing authority, a public school, a community college or a university.
+Before selling any property to this state, a political subdivision of this state, any special district with taxing authority, a public school, a community college or a university, the flood control district shall obtain an appraisal of the market value of the property as defined in section 28-7091 prepared by a person who is licensed or certified pursuant to title 32, chapter 36.
+If any property sold by the district to this state, a political subdivision, any special district with taxing authority, a public school, a community college or a university without complying with section 9-402 is subsequently sold by the grantee as undeveloped property for a price exceeding the original sale price, the district shall be paid the difference between the original price and the subsequent sale price.

 J. The district and its employees and officers are not liable for any injury or property damage that may arise out of a plan or design for construction, maintenance or improvement to a dam, levee, berm, channel, canal or culvert or any other flood control project the district is authorized to plan, design, construct, maintain or improve when a reasonably adequate warning of any unreasonably dangerous hazard is given to potentially affected property owners in a manner that owners may take suitable precautions to protect themselves and their property.
 The warning shall include information for the property owner regarding a national flood insurance program.
 A warning is sufficient pursuant to this subsection if the warning is provided to a single property owner of the parcel, and notice to subsequent property owners is not required.
 The immunities prescribed by this subsection are in addition to and not in derogation or limitation of the immunities granted a district, employee or officer as otherwise provided by law and apply if either or both of the following conditions are met: